Spirit (Depeche Mode album): Background and composition

 Much of the inspiration behind Spirit arose from their distaste for the political climate in both the United States and the United Kingdom.
 In an interview with Vevo, Dave Gahan stated, "We're really kind of upset about what's going on in the world."
 In the same interview, when hearing of being praised by alt-right activist Richard Spencer, Gahan rejected the praise and did not want to be associated with him or the alt-right.

-Depeche Mode would embrace their political message heavily in the music video for "Where's the Revolution", which represents the band in a very Marxist style.
+Depeche Mode would embrace their political message heavily in the music video for "Where's the Revolution", which represents the band in a Marxist style.
 One of the themes that appears is climate change as Martin confirmed: "'The Worst Crime' is about destroying the environment.
 We are not just destroying it for those of us who live in the present.
 We are condemning the planet and the next generations, our children and our grandchildren."
-Gore confirmed that the opening track "Going Backwards" is about the regression of society as well as technology's role in the regression, but Gore also believed "that new technologies would bring the world together – the world would be united by them.
-We were all enthusiastic about the Arab Spring, when people started organizing themselves with social media and fought for their freedom.
+Gore confirmed that the opening track "Going Backwards" is about the regression of society as well as technology's role in the regression, but also believed "that new technologies would bring the world together – the world would be united by them.
+We were all enthusiastic about the Arab Spring, when people started organising themselves with social media and fought for their freedom.
 But then everything went wrong: the Middle East seems to be falling apart".

 One of the major differences about the delivery on Spirit compared to past albums is how direct and straightforward some of the lyrics are.
 Gahan told Billboard, "There are songs that are quite literal on the album.
 'Scum' for instance, it was a lot of fun recording that song and singing it."
 Perhaps the closing track "Fail" is one of the band's most direct and angry songs as it is the first time they used profanity in their music.
 When asked about why "Fail" was chosen to be the closing track, Gore explained that it "sums up the album in a way.
 The good thing about it is the lyrics might be depressing but the music is so pretty".
-When the band was deciding on the tracklist, Gahan wanted to end the album on a happy note with "So Much Love", but was ultimately outvoted by the other members.
+The song "So Much Love", was the last song written for the album.
+Martin Gore stated in an interview "I felt that I had to write something positive.
+I felt that I had to say that, with all this going, it doesn't matter what you do to me, there is still a lot of love in me."
+When the band was deciding on the track listing, Gahan wanted to end the album on a happy note with "So Much Love", but was ultimately outvoted by the other members.